scottie-l/data-structures-and-algorithms/javascript/README.md

 **Day 13:** Validate Brackets

 - We Write a function called validate brackets that takes in a argument as a string, and returns a boolean representing whether or not the brackets in the string are balanced.
 There are 3 types of brackets: Round: `()` Square: `[]` & Curly: `{}`.
-[Validate Brackets](challenges/ValidateBrackets/validateBrackets.js)
+[Validate Brackets](challenges/ValidateBrackets/validateBrackets.js);

+**Day 14:** Whiteboard Challenge with peer

+- A mock whiteboard interview with a peer, working on the Duck Duck Goose problem.
+Counting begins at a point and proceeds around the circle.
+After a specified number of people skipped, the next person is removed.
+This continues until one person is left.
+[DuckDuckGoose](assets/code-challenge14.png);

 - **[Home](https://github.com/scottie-l/data-structures-and-algorithms)**